BobleChinois/Bitcoin-definition/Bilan_BTCPay.md

 * I won't download and validate the blockchain again, especially on such an old computer.
 I need to find a way to leverage my existing blockchain directory for the BTCPay node.
 * Same for LND, I already have some channels open, and I'd rather find a way to import my wallet than to start all over again.

+While I like the idea of running it on my own hardware, I'm more and more convinced that it would be easier to just buy a VPS somewhere and do the whole sync all over again, and this way I won't mess up with my existing setup.
+Still need to make up my mind about this.

 Even if it wasn't easy, overall I'm really enthusiastic about BTCPay :
 * I recycled an obsolete and useless laptop to set up a Bitcoin payment processor that literally anyone can use.
 I think when everything is ready, it could really be a game changer for Bitcoin payments
-* Maybe even more important, it will boost full nodes propagation amongst the "non-initiates"
+* Maybe even more important, it will boost full nodes propagation amongst the "non-initiates".

 I think it could be a great tool to educate people about the benefits of being his own sovereign bank, which Bitcoin is all about to begin with.

-Bitcoinshirt already made a great tutorial to explain how to set up a very simple and robust ecommerce sites that can receive bitcoins payment, and I expect more of this kind of initiative to come - and I would like to take my part in it.
+[Bitcoinshirt](https://bitcoinhackers.org/web/accounts/1672) already made a [great tutorial](https://bitcoinshirt.co/how-to-create-store-accept-bitcoin/) to explain how to set up a very simple and robust ecommerce sites that can receive bitcoins payment with BTCPay.